gamblevore/speedie/Documentation/Errors.md

 As you can tell, this is a mess.
 A disaster actually.
 Doing it the non-speedie way is awful, and makes error-reporting **worse**.
 For example, filepaths are now buried in an error-message, rather than separate and easy to parse.

-Why is is so much worse?
+Why is it so much worse?

 + We need to print often, to replicate how Speedie prints `stderr` on exit.
 Also many functions (like `string.ExistingFile`) create errors if something goes wrong... so we need to replicate that too.
 + We have to `return -1` often, to replace the inbuilt `return -1` you get when your program exits but `stderr.ok==false`.